 In this case, the first sentence is general because in relation to the thesis it is outside the realm of the specific argument.
 The thesis is the final sentence in the introduction, and you will note the introduction is composed of 3 total sentences.
 Every introduction should be composed of at least 3 sentences, and often introductions contain many more sentences depending on the depth obtained in the thesis.
 Basically, if your paper is a very in-depth and long analysis or topic then you may want to include 5 to 8 sentences for an introduction to the essay.

 Understanding the basics of writing is essential for numerous courses in college and high school.

-If you are not comfortable with the process of writing, then I implore you to visit custom writing.
+If you are not comfortable with the process of writing, then I implore you to try term papers from Custom writing service.
 CustomWriting.com will help you in every way.

 If you need a custom paper, editing/proofreading, or just need some friendly advice then our team will be happy to help.